Published by Jeremy. Last Updated on November 22, 2023.

 Don't get me wrong, we love a good gastropub with a stellar burger and draft beer list when we're in the mood, but lately it seems like a new gastropub is opening up monthly (if not weekly) with the same tried-and-true concept just in a different location.

 What we'd love is better representation in the international dining scene.
-2 Sisters 2 Sons (Caribbean) opening in Sharpsburg was great.
 We love Kavsar (Uzbek) on Mount Washington.
 Tana (Ethiopian) in East Liberty too.
+Afghan Kabab House in Carnegie is where it is at.
 But in many cases, you can count on one hand (and sometimes one finger) the number of restaurants in the metro area that offers cuisine from some countries, if they're present at all.

 There are many more things we could dream of that we wish would show up in Pittsburgh, but these are some of the ideas that we come back to time and time again.
 Are these practical?
 Some are, some are not.
 We always intended for some in this list to be a pipe dream, but if we're going to dream, we're going to dream big!